radsectors/sqlshim/README.md

 FreeTDS = Installed

 [FreeTDS]
-Description = FreeTDS driver
 Driver = /path/to/libtdsodbc.so
-Setup = /path/to/libtdsS.so
-FileUsage = 1
-UsageCount = 1
 ```

 3. Then, set your ODBCINST environment variable to the location of your odbcinst.ini file.